Peugeot Expert van review

-It’s not all about the Expert’s efficiency though, as urban and rural operators are also likely to be drawn to the excellent load characteristics of the relatively small and nimble Expert Compact, which can swallow two Euro pallets whole.
+It’s not all about the Expert’s efficiency though, because urban and rural operators are also likely to be drawn to the excellent load characteristics of the relatively small and nimble Expert Compact, which can swallow two Euro pallets whole.
 If your loads are palletised, that might halve the number of trips required on a given job, and it’s something that no other van in the Expert Compact’s class can do.

-Maintenance costs should be manageable too, with a 25,000-mile or two-year service interval.
-The Expert’s security is taken care of with a proximity key fob to open the deadlocking doors, and a standard immobilizer, with added alarm on Professional and Pro Plus models.
-On some versions you can also operate the sliding side doors remotely from the cab or via a gesture control beneath the rear bumper if your hands are full.
+Maintenance costs should be manageable too, with 25,000-mile or two-year service intervals.
+The Expert’s security is taken care of with a proximity key fob to open the deadlocking doors, and a standard immobilizer, with added alarm on Professional models (optional on the S).
+On some versions you can also operate the power-assisted sliding side doors remotely from the cab or via a gesture control beneath the rear bumper if your hands are full.

 Load Space and Practicality

 All versions of the Peugeot Expert share a 1,400kg maximum payload, but the Compact stands out for its excellent loading length of 3,320m in a vehicle that’s only 4,600m long.
 The Standard van has a 3,670m load length, and the Long version 4,020m.
 Width between the wheel arches is 1,260m, and the three vans have a maximum load volume of 4.6, 5.3 and 6.1 cubic metres respectively.
 However, this isn't very big when compared to rivals such as the Renault Trafic, which has far more cargo volume.